 This midwestern bank building, like the People's Savings and Loan Association Bank in Sidney Ohio, was one of the few commissions Sullivan had in his difficult later years.
 This small two-story bank of reddish brown brick has Sullivan's characteristic terra cotta ornamental trim.

-Upon further research, I discovered that Sullivan destroyed all the molds for his work after he was finished.
-I came across an artist attempting to duplicate Sullivan's work but was frustrated because there really are no guidelines.
+I came across an artist attempting to duplicate Sullivan's work but he was frustrated because there really are no guidelines.
+He claimed that Sullivan's work was difficult to reproduce.

 Another Louis Sullivan lion from the Merchant's National Bank in Grinell, Iowa.
 This one has wings!